 Three of us fiber pals have made numerous trips to Folly Beach where we spend several days either dyeing or painting fabric.
 I just returned with a large pile of treasures, great memories and a bad cold/cough that I initially mistook for allergies.

+We do most of our dyeing outdoor, beneath Kate's house which overlooks an ever changing marsh and river.
 Each trip we add new procedures to make the process more convenient, comfortable, and efficient.
 These foam pads are an example....

 Judy (being the super organized gal she is) long ago made samples for each dye she owned.
 What a help this has become for us when choosing dye color combinations.
 It sure beats wondering exactly what Terra Cotta, or Stormy Sea will look like.